Skyfighter64/ALUP-Lightshow/README.md

 See 'example.json' for an example lightshow with two devices.

+## Security Note:
+Only use trusted light show json files, don't run files from untrused sources without verifying their contents.

 ## Usage:
 1. Specify your json lightshow file in `lightshow.py: lightshow.fromJson()`
 2. Run the lighthshow: `python3 lightshow.py`